kandashi/sidebar-context/README.md

 ### Actors

-- Adds a "Prototype Token" button
+- Adds a edit "Prototype Token" button
 - Adds an "Update Child Tokens" button, updates all tokens from the parent actor to the current Prototype Token data

 ### Items